patleb/surfacer/README.md

-Material Design, CSS only framework.
+# Surfacer : Material Design, CSS only framework.

 ### The docs have recently moved over to github pages.
 The iamsurface.com link no longer works.
 [New docs](http://mildrenben.github.io/surface)